-Brighton & Hove TSIP funding enables our core Community Development offer to support representative groups such as Community Action, local Parks groups, community festivals and community buildings alongside work targeted at specific vulnerable communities of interest e.g., Parent Carers and people with long term health conditions.
-This also includes BED engagement work.
-This work is delivered as part of the Inclusive Communities partnership led by The Trust for Developing Communities.
-BHCC BED Engagement funding has enabled us to deliver an outreach programme to engage with BED parent carers and ensure their participation in the important SEND strategy that published towards the end of this period and to develop culturally appropriate resources and services e.g., around menopause, cancer and maternity.
+Brighton & Hove TSIP funding enables our core Community Development offer to support representative groups such as Community Action, local Parks groups, community festivals and community buildings alongside work targeted at specific vulnerable communities of interest e.g Parent Carers and people with long term health conditions.
+This also includes Black and Ethnically Diverse (BED) engagement work.
+This work is delivered as part of the Inclusive Communities partnership led by The Trust for Developing Communities (TDC).
+BHCC BED Engagement funding has enabled us to deliver an outreach programme to engage with the BED community to develop culturally appropriate resources and services eg around vaccines, menopause, cancer and maternity services.
 The programmes are complimentary and add value to our core work.
+We also contribute to the City Community Voices group with our Equalities worker Aleya Khatun helping to organise this work which enables voice in the City BED structures for our residents.